DestinyNunez/equilibrium-fullstack-app/README.md

 ![Screen Shot 2022-06-22 at 5 02 03 AM](https://user-images.githubusercontent.com/88361309/174989370-b1ee9e00-65db-443f-9acc-cb8733d20452.png)

 ## How It's Made
-#### Frontend ~ I utilized HTML and CSS+Flexbox to create the user interface.
+#### Frontend ~ I utilized HTML, CSS and EJS to create the user interface.
 When implementing my functionality I utilized Javascript.
-#### Backend ~ While creating the backend I utilized Node.js and Express to create a series of requests using CRUD principles.
+#### Backend ~ While creating the backend I utilized Mongo DB, Node.js and Express to create a series of requests using CRUD principles.